-During the public engagement period, there are multiple audiences with which staff engages.
-Working with these audiences allows Cherriots staff to hear a variety of perspectives on the draft service plan.
+During the public engagement period, there are multiple audiences with which engages.
+Working with these audiences

 Riders

 Those who ride Cherriots buses know more than anyone what issues arise while riding transit.
 In order to gather their input, Cherriots conducts robust rider engagement.